LIST-LUXEMBOURG/flexidisc/README.md

-# CleanRecord
+# Flexidisc

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-## Overview
+## Presentation

-`CleanRecord` is an typesafe implementation of extensible records in Idris.
+`Flexidisc` is an typesafe implementation of extensible records in Idris.
 An extensible record is a record that can be extended or shrink on demand.

 ### Features